pyroll-project/pyroll-docs/docs/core/units/index.md

 A unit can most abstractly be considered as a black box transforming the state of a profile, thus taking an incoming profile instance, simulating its evolution within the unit and yielding an outgoing profile instance.
 See [The Base Unit Class](base.md) for more detailed information on this concept.

+Some units support subdivision into [disk elements](disk_elements.md), to provide finer spacial resolution in rolling resp. length direction.

 ```{toctree}
 :maxdepth: 4